dionboles/AdvancedNode/Threads_Lecture.md

 ```

-Some of Node functions are not Single Threaded
+Some of Node functions are not Single Threaded like:

+- the crypto lib